p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 name, e.g. `bit<W>`, a header type, struct type, etc.  It never contains the name of a type declared using `typedef`.
 P4Runtime v1.0 only supports `p4runtime_translation` annotations on `type` definitions.
-If any occur on a `typedef` definition, they should be ignored.
+If any such annotations occur on a `typedef` definition, they should be ignored.

-The p4c compiler signals an error if you attempt to create a cycle of type names.
+The `p4c` compiler signals an error if you attempt to create a cycle of type names.
 In order to create such a cycle, the first `type` or `typedef` that appears in the program would have to refer to a later type name, and this is not allowed.